 Remember that if you don’t have an interest in your business, then you can never succeed with it.
 And if you lose interest, then you should sell it soon or else your lack of interest will reflect on its productivity and profitability.

-So, "should I sell my business?" - I hope you got the answer.
+So, should your sell your business? - I hope you got the answer(s).